synergy-design-system/synergy-design-system/packages/css/README.md

 ## Developing

-To develop new features and test them live, open a terminal and issue the following command: `pnpm build --watch`.
+To develop new features and test them live, open a terminal and issue the following command: `pnpm build:watch`.
 This will run postcss with autowatch enabled.
 Each time you save your work in the `src/` folder, a new build will be issued.
 You may then test your changes by running the [package demo](./index.html) via `pnpm demo`.

 ## Usage